 It follows then to have other kohanim behind the said elder kohen so that the two aids will likewise be included in the brocha.

-A special thanks to Rabbi Asher Zeilingold, Rabbi of Adath Israel Congregation of St. Paul for posing this question to us.
+In recognition of Rabbi Asher Zeilingold, Rabbi of Adath Israel Congregation of St. Paul for asking this question.